 The area provided a fabulous contrast.
 An icy backdrop of mountains & snow-covered trees encircling the warm patch of bubbling mud and volcanic vapours.

-Our last stop of the day was to visit a lovely white church founded by a Lutherin bishop.
+Our last stop of the day was to visit a lovely white church founded by a Lutheran bishop.

 Dining in Iceland isn’t cheap.
 For those on a budget I would recommend finding an apartment and bringing your own supplies (including wine!) – tonight for me however was a special night, the last night of my forties.

 We chose Steak House near the Old Harbour for the auspicious occasion.
 Steaks tend to be great or bad, with no in between.
 Happily we were not to be disappointed.
 A good job at £60 a head.

 We finished the night with a nightcap at Kaffibarinn, the bar part owned by Damon Albarn, before returning to the apartment to open the birthday cards I had brought with me.

 Today was the big day.
 Off to the Old Harbour to board a boat to go and spot whales & dolphins.
 With every ticket came a free sea sickness tablet.
 I didn’t need one but some poor souls apparently needed more as they groaned and grimaced for the whole trip.

 We donned onesie wetsuits, slipped anchor and waited for the cetaceans to arrive.
 We waited and waited and waited.
 Evidently the whales had ‘gone fishing’ and would not be making an appearance anytime soon.

 The three hour spin around the greater harbour area was great notwithstanding.
 Snow-capped mountains & crystal clear waters, with Reykjavik itself as an impressive backdrop.